Stochastic integral representations and classification of sum- and max-infinitely divisible processes

-The process $X$ defined above is a stationary max--i.d.\ process which satisfies Condition S. To see that Condition S is satisfied note that $\varphi(t)=ct$ for all $t\in\Q$ and some constant $c=\varphi(1)$.
-Hence, the collection $\{X(t), t\in\Q\}$ is dense in probability in $\{X(t), t\in\R\}$.
-The spectral representation $\{f_t, t\in\R\}$ constructed above is minimal and it is defined on a $\sigma$--finite Borel space.
-Note that the minimality follows from the fact that the $\sigma$--algebra generated by the functions $e^{-(x-ct)}\ind_{x>ct}$, $t\in\Q$, coincides with $\cal B$.
-This representation is generated by a measure--preserving flow $\{T_t\}_{t\in\R}$.
+The process $X$ defined above is a stationary max-i.d. process which satisfies Condition~\textup{S}.
+To see that Condition~\textup{S} is satisfied note that $\varphi(t)=ct$ for all $t\in\Q$ and some constant $c=\varphi(1)$.
+Hence, the collection $\{X(t), t\in\Q\}$ is dense in probability in $\{ X(t), t\in\R\}$.
+The spectral representation $\{f_t, t\in\R\}$ constructed above is minimal and it is defined on a $\sigma$-finite Borel space.
+Note that the minimality follows from the fact that the $\sigma$-algebra generated by the functions $\mathrm{e}^{-(x-ct)}\ind_{x>ct}$, $t\in\Q$, coincides with $\mathcal B$.
+This representation is generated by a measure-preserving flow $\{T_t\}_{t\in\R}$.
 On the other hand, the process $X$ is not stochastically continuous (otherwise, the function $\varphi$ would be continuous and hence, linear).
-By Remark~\ref{rem:meas_stat}, the process $X$ has no jointly measurable modification.
-Consequently, by Proposition~\ref{p:measurability}, the representation $\{f_t, t\in\R\}$ has no jointly measurable modification and the process $X$ has no representation generated by a measurable measure--preserving flow. \end{example}
+By Remark~\ref{remmeasstat}, the process $X$ has no jointly measurable modification.
+Consequently, by Proposition~\ref {pmeasurability}, the representation $\{f_t, t\in\R\}$ has no jointly measurable modification and the process $X$ has no representation generated by a measurable measure-preserving flow. \end{example}

-\subsection{Conservative--Dissipative decompositions}
+\subsection{Conservative--dissipative decompositions}